-HOW DO I CONTACT PANCAN PATIENT SERVICES?
+HOW DO I CONTACT PanCAN PATIENT SERVICES?

-Call 877-2-PANCAN (toll free) or email patientservices@pancan.org.
-Patient Services is available Monday - Friday, 7 a.m. - 5 p.m., Pacific Time.
 Genetic testing: Analysis of a person's tissue, usually saliva or blood, that tests for inherited mutations.
-This can be performed on patients with a diagnosis of pancreatic cancer or their family members.
+This can be done for people with pancreatic cancer or their family members.
 Information learned from genetic testing can help indicate treatment options for patients, as well as inform family members of the risk of developing pancreatic cancer.